LieberInstitute/TREG/README.md

 2.  **Evaluate genes for Rank Invariance** The nuclei are grouped only by cell type.
-Within each cell type, the mean expression for each gene is ranked, the result is a vector (length is the number of genes).
-Then the expression of each gene is ranked for each nucleus, the result is a matrix (the number of nuclei x number of genes).
-    Then the absolute difference between the rank of each nucleus and the mean expression is found, from here the mean of the differences for each gene is calculated, then ranked.
+Within each cell type, the mean expression for each gene is ranked, the result is a vector (length is the number of genes), using the function `rank_gene()`.
+Then the expression of each gene is ranked for each nucleus,the result is a matrix (the number of nuclei x number of genes), using the function `rank_cells()`.Then the absolute difference between the rank of each nucleus and the mean expression is found, from here the mean of the differences for each gene is calculated, then ranked.
 These steps are repeated for each group, the result is a matrix of ranks, (number of cell types x number of genes).
-From here the sum of the ranks for each gene are reversed ranked, so there is one final value for each gene, the “rank invariance” The genes with the highest rank-invariance are considered good candidates as TREGs. **This process is implemented
+From here the sum of the ranks for each gene are reversed ranked, so there is one final value for each gene, the “rank invariance” The genes with the highest rank-invariance are considered good candidates as TREGs.
+This is calculated with `rank_invariance_express()`. **This full process is implemented by: `rank_invariance_express()`.**
-    by: `rank_invariance_express()`.**

 ## Installation instructions